afnom/missing-semester/_2023/lec9_compilation.md

 ## Types of Executables

 Executables can be built as standalone executables, or with dependencies.
-Standalone executables don't require dependencies to be installed on the host os, as they include the dependency code inside them.
+Standalone executables don't require dependencies to be installed on the host OS, as they include the dependency code inside them.
 Executable files with dependencies refer to installed libraries to access code, but these libraries need to be installed on the host OS to run.

 Standalone executables are a lot more portable, but are larger than their dependency-reliant counterparts.
 They can be quicker and smaller to install if the dependencies aren't often used, but if many executables require these dependencies, then it's often more storage-efficient to use dependencies.